- ABOUT US

 Depending on specific USCG sea-service and vessel tonnage requirements students will be eligible for either a Near Coastal or Oceans endorsement on their license.
 This program also satisfies the training and assessment requirements to meet the STCW Code for both Ratings Forming Part of a Navigational Watch and Officer in Charge of a Navigational Watch.

 Participation in the Regiment of Midshipmen is optional when enrolled in this program.
 However, students electing to participate in First Year Cruise on the Training Ship State of Maine are subject to the Priority for Course Registration policy, must have been in the Regiment for the year and meet the following prerequisites: 4/C Maintenance; Ship's Orientation; Ocean Survival (PE114), Fire Training, and NS101.

 In addition to meeting the college requirement for graduation with at least a 2.0 grade point average for the A.S. and B.S. degrees, graduating students are required to have a minimum grade point average of 2.25 in the VOT/SVO program core courses.
-For the VOT program, core courses are defined as courses with the prefix NS.
+For the VOT program, core courses are defined as courses with the prefix CO, CR, and NS.